My HTML5 Experiments:

 SMOKY THE PIGEON

-Help Smoky the Pigeon collect cigarettes (he has a nasty habit!)
+Help Smoky the Pigeon collect cigarettes (he builds nests from them is what I'm told!)
 Don't let him fly into oncoming birds or outside of the screen.
 Swipe the screen to control his flying speed and direction.
 Good luck!

 I made this game in about 90 minutes simply to test out code for directional touch/swipe controls.
 This works best on Android devices but you can play just fine on desktop browsers.
 Also works on iOS but no sound plays on both the Apple devices I've tested.

 LOW POLY EXCELSIOR

 A low poly model I created based on an Excelsior-class starship from Star Trek.
 Rendered on a HTML5 canvas.

 This is just a model viewer, with one model.
 This was made to figure out a workflow for converting textured .obj format models into the Game Maker model format and then exporting the project to a HTML file for viewing on any WebGL capable browser.